8th (Midlands) Parachute Battalion: Battalion

 The 8th (Midlands) Parachute Battalion was formed in November 1942, by the conversion of the 13th Royal Warwickshire Regiment to parachute duties.
 The battalion was assigned to the 3rd Parachute Brigade.
 Upon formation in 1942, the battalion had an establishment of 556 men in three rifle companies.
 The companies were divided into a small headquarters and three platoons.
 The platoons had three Bren machine guns and three 2-inch mortars, one of each per section.
 The only heavy weapons in the battalion were a 3 inch mortar and a Vickers machine gun platoon.
 By 1944 a headquarters or support company, was added to the battalion.
 It comprised five platoons: motor transport, signals, mortar, machine-gun and anti-tank.
 With eight 3 in mortars, four Vickers machine guns and ten PIAT anti-tank projectors.
-The battalions first commanding officer was Lieutenant Colonel Hildersly, who was succeeded in 1943 by Lieutenant Colonel Alastair Pearson DSO and two bars, MC.
+The battalion's first commanding officer was Lieutenant Colonel Hildersly, who was succeeded in 1943 by Lieutenant Colonel Alastair Pearson DSO and two bars, MC.

 All members of the battalion had to undergo a twelve-day parachute training course carried out at No. 1 Parachute Training School, RAF Ringway.
 Initial parachute jumps were from a converted barrage balloon and finished with five parachute jumps from an aircraft.
 Anyone failing to complete a descent was returned to his old unit.
 Those men who successfully completed the parachute course, were presented with their maroon beret and parachute wings.

 Airborne soldiers were expected to fight against superior numbers of the enemy, armed with heavy weapons, including artillery and tanks.
 So training was designed to encourage a spirit of self-discipline, self-reliance and aggressiveness.
 Emphasis was given to physical fitness, marksmanship and fieldcraft.
 A large part of the training regime consisted of assault courses and route marching.
 Military exercises included capturing and holding airborne bridgeheads, road or rail bridges and coastal fortifications.
 At the end of most exercises, the battalion would march back to their barracks.
 An ability to cover long distances at speed was expected: airborne platoons were required to cover a distance of 50 mi in 24 hours, and battalions 32 mi.